How to launch a new business in a pandemic

 Companies working on riskier propositions might have to work harder to unearth contrarian investors, but they do exist.
 Fenwick, who enrolled at Stanford GSB after a stint in the Air Force, remembered spending months in the spring and summer of 2009 slogging up and down Sand Hill Road pitching Skybox Imaging, which aimed to put satellites in space.

 “None of them had heard a story like ours, but we figured it was just like any relationship—it’s all about the fit,” said Fenwick, who had little to no expectation that he would ever get a yes.
-“We eventually found our A-round investors who had just finished raising their black swan fund.
+“We eventually found our A-round investors, who had just finished raising their black swan fund.
 We were their very first investment.
 Our timing was absolutely impeccable in the story we were trying to tell.”

 Harness free advice